Israel Tal: Biography

 Tal was born in Mahanayim, Mandatory Palestine.
 On his mother's side he was descended from Hasidic Jews who migrated to Safed and Tiberias in 1777.
-He lived in Safed from the age of five and lived through the 1929 Palestine riots.
+He lived in Safed from the age of five and survived the 1929 Palestine riots.
 Later he lived in moshav Be'er Tuvia.
+He was expelled from school when he was in the ninth grade due to his rambunctious behavior, as he was always playing war games with his friends.

-Tal began his military service at the age of 17, with the British Army's Jewish Brigade, serving as a machine gunner in North Africa and Italy during the Second World War.
-After the Jewish Brigade was disbanded in 1946, he enlisted in the Haganah.
+Tal began his military service at the age of 17, when he enlisted in the British Army during World War II, serving in North Africa and Italy.
+He served with the Palestine Regiment and then with the Jewish Brigade after its establishment, and was a machine gunner.
+After being discharged in 1946, he joined the Haganah.
 He served as a junior infantry officer during the 1947–1949 Palestine war, as a brigade commander during the 1956 Sinai War, an armored-division commander in Sinai Peninsula during the Six-Day War, and commander of the southern front during the final stages of the Yom Kippur War.

 Israel Tal died in Rehovot on 8 September 2010.